Caliber Disc Golf Course, Idaho: World's Best Disc Golf Courses Highlights

 It took about a year for Stiller to feel like the course was ready for others to test out (sans tee pads at that point) and another year to get a permit to run the course as a commercial enterprise.
 Caliber – a name Stiller said represents the standard he holds the course to and the skill it takes to play well there – officially opened for its first full season in April 2019.

-As its presence in the top 10 of the World's Best Disc Golf Courses suggests, Calber has enjoyed an enthusiastic reception.
+As its presence in the top 10 of the World's Best Disc Golf Courses suggests, Caliber has enjoyed an enthusiastic reception.
 The secluded mountain setting and well-tended forest provide a magical atmosphere that thrills players.
-Additionally, Stiller's design seems to hit all the right notes.
-It's challenging but fair, and the two sets of tee pads allow disc golfers of various skill levels to have a good time.
+Additionally, Stiller's design seems to hit all the right notes – challenging but fair.

 Given that running Caliber is Stiller's full-time job, the course is likely to just keep improving, too.

-And if you're not excited enough already, know that the Stillers bought a neighbor's land, and they're working on a second 18-hole course – Motherlode – that they're hoping to get a permit to add to their disc golf business in the coming year (fingers crossed!).
-The new course will be longer than Caliber, provide a different set of challenges, and give players a chance to see old-growth trees with trunks it would take several arm spans to reach around.
+And if you're not excited enough already, know that the Stillers bought a neighbor's land, to create a second 18-hole course – Motherlode.
+The new course islonger than Caliber, provides a different set of challenges, and gives players a chance to see old-growth trees with trunks it would take several arm spans to reach around.

 You would think with plans like that in motion that Caliber must be a runaway success.
 However, Stiller readily admits the course is no goldmine.
 Luckily, monetary success isn't his primary goal.